Updated: Dec 28, 2022

 Sometimes you may think it feels okay but after chewing with it for awhile and a few days later, you may feel that the filling does feel high.
 This happens because you got the dental numbing shot and you couldn't quite tell what was normal or not normal.
 Now that you are no longer numb, you can tell better after taking it for a test drive.

 In this scenario, you should schedule an appointment with your dentist in long island city so that they can adjust the bite.
-They just have to polish down the restoration so that it doesn't feel high anymore.
+They just have to polish down the restoration so that it doesn't feel high anymore and it no longer hurts to chew.
 The total procedure time should be less than 5-10 minutes.

 5. The bite feels normal but when you eat certain foods you feel tooth pain.